-PEP was honored to welcome two speakers:
+PEP is honored to present Alyson Schafer’s two talks:

 No-Drama Discipline followed the pioneering book The Whole-Brain Child as the second best-seller Tina Payne Bryson, Ph.D., co-authored with Daniel J. Siegel (author of Brainstorm).
 Highlighting the link between a child’s neurological development and the way a parent reacts to misbehavior, No-Drama Discipline provides an effective, compassionate road map for dealing with tantrums, tensions and tears—without causing a scene.